smaurice101/readthedocs/docs/source/git.rst

 You can push and pull changes directly from the TML Solution Studio - integrated with Airflow.

-Push and Pull From Local and Remote Github Branches
+Push To and Pull From Local and Remote Github Branches
 ---------------------

 All changes are committed to local and remote branches by simple press of a button in the TML Studio Git Workspace.